-The strategy seeks to exploit the US investment grade fixed income insights generated by the Loomis Sayles fixed income organization in portfolios with benchmark-aware risk and return objectives.
-Investment flexibility is constrained to the investment grade portion of the US fixed income markets.
-Portfolio construction is driven by a combination of bottom-up security selection and top-down macroeconomics and market analysis.
-Portfolio duration is managed in a narrow range relative to the portfolio benchmark.
+This strategy seeks to exploit the complete range of insights generated by the Loomis Sayles Fixed Income organization in portfolios with benchmark-aware risk and return objectives.
 Individual investment ideas are evaluated on the basis of their investment return potential and contribution to portfolio risk.
-Experienced portfolio managers and other fixed income markets.
-The product team and portfolio managers then establish strategy and construct client portfolios consistent with these ideas, the benchmark characteristics and the guideline limits associated with the product.
-The resulting portfolios are well diversified, and in our view, positioned to meet our objective of generating moderate long-term risk adjusted investment outperformance.
+Portfolio duration is managed in a one year range relative to the portfolio benchmark.
+Portfolio construction is driven by a combination of bottom-up security selection and top-down macroeconomic analysis.
+Experienced portfolio managers and other fixed income professionals collaborate to identify high potential relative return investment ideas in the US fixed income markets.
+The product team uses these inputs to establish the investment strategy and constructs client portfolios consistent with these ideas, the benchmark characteristics and the guideline limits associated with the product.
+Portfolios are intended to be well diversified, and positioned in those securities and strategies expected to be effective contributors to moderate long-term risk adjusted relative investment performance.